Trading 212 Review 2025

 • Practice portfolio – Trade with a virtual £50,000 to see how good you really are on the stock markets.

-• Zero fee stocks and shares ISA – There is often a platform charge for stocks and shares ISAs on DIY investing platforms but Trading 212 has no fee for the tax wrapper.
+• Zero fee flexible Stocks and Shares ISA – There is often a platform charge for stocks and shares ISAs on DIY investing platforms but Trading 212 has no fee for the tax wrapper which is also flexible.

 • More than global stocks & ETFs – Large choice of shares in the world’s best-known companies such as Google and Tesla as well as the opportunity to spot rising stars.